Guanacaste Airport Transportation

 • Cons:

-• Wait Times: You may need to wait at the airport for other passengers arriving on different flights (waits of 40-50 minutes are not uncommon).
+• Wait Times: You may need to wait at the airport for other passengers arriving on different flights (waits of 1 hour or more are not uncommon).

-• Multiple Stops: The shuttle will make stops to drop off other passengers, increasing travel time.
+• Multiple Stops: The shuttle will make stops to drop off other passengers, which will increase travel time.

-• Fixed Schedules (often): Less flexibility than private transfers, particularly for return trips to the airport where pick-up times are set by the operator.
+• Fixed Schedules (often): Less flexibility than private transfers, particularly for return trips to the airport, where the operator sets pick-up times.

-• What it is: Licensed taxis authorized to operate from the airport.
-These are typically small red sedans.
+• What it is: Licensed red taxis authorized to operate from the airport.
+These are typically small sedans with no air conditioning.

 • Pros: